“How much life insurance do I need,” is the second most common insurance question, right after, “Which type of life insurance should I buy?”

 What about estate taxes?

 Wealthy individuals may find that their estate is too large to qualify for estate tax exemptions, on both federal and state levels, which can eat up some or all of the proceeds from an insurance policy.
 If this applies to you, a whole life insurance policy can help reduce and/or eliminate estate taxes when properly structured and protect your family.
-For more information, schedule a complimentary consultation with a Wealth Strategist, or speak with your tax attorney.
+We recommend you speak with your tax attorney and a Wealth Strategist for more information.

 What if I need to change my coverage?